Ohio

 Victims of crime have rights that are provided for both under the Constitution and statues of Ohio.

-The Ohio constitution state that victims of crime are are entitled to fairness, dignity and respect in the criminal justice system.
+The Ohio constitution state that victims of crime are entitled to fairness, dignity and respect in the criminal justice system.
 Moreover, victims have the right to receive appropriate notice, information, access and protection and to pplay a meaningful role in the criminal justice process.
 This, however, does not include the right to appeal or modify a court's decision.
 It also does not include the right to any compensation.

 Right to Have Representation